AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-5.md

 <!--- ACP2E-13-->

-*  Administrators can now change configurable product options in a shopper’s cart from the Admin slide panel.
+*  Administrators can now change configurable product options in a shopper's cart from the Admin slide panel.
 Previously, the slide panel did not work correctly.

 <!--- AC-1705-->